GovA11y/reports/app/api/metrics/a11yscore/README.md

 -   domain : The domain within which the URLs are located.
 -   axe tag : Specific axe-core rule tags (e.g., wcag2a, wcag2aa) to filter the rules applied. (not in this version)
--   transformation: The type of transformation to apply to the data.
-Options include "logarithmic", "exponential", and "none".
+-   transformation : The type of transformation to apply to the data.
+Options include "logarithmic", "exponential", and "none". (not in this version)

 ## Severity Levels